India News | Ex-PM Manmohan Singh Admitted to AIIMS with Weakness After Fever | LatestLY

 New Delhi, Oct 13 (PTI) Former prime minister Manmohan Singh was admitted to the All India Institute of Medical Sciences (AIIMS) here Wednesday evening after he complained of weakness following a fever, sources said.

-They said the 89-year-old had a fever on Monday and had recovered from it, but turned weak and is currently on fluids.
+They said the 89-year-old Congress leader had a fever on Monday and had recovered, but he turned weak and was on fluids.
+The former prime minister was admitted to the cardioneuro unit of the AIIMS and is under the care of a team of cardiologists led by Dr Nitish Naik, Singh's personal physician for years.

 In April this year, Singh was admitted to the hospital due to the coronavirus infection.